 Dental Alloys: Alloys that contain ytterbium are used in dental fillings and crowns.
 These alloys are strong and resistant to corrosion, which makes them suitable for use in the mouth.
 They help restore damaged teeth and improve the durability of dental work.
 Dentists use these alloys because they last longer and do not react with saliva or food.

-Ytterbium can pose certain health risks:
+Ytterbium may pose particular health risks:

 Irritant: It can irritate the skin and eyes.